Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation

-We introduce fractional variational approximation interpolating between, by now classical, Tree Re-Weighted (TRW) and Belief Propagation (BP) cases.
-The fractional free energy, $\bar{F}^{(\lambda)}=-\log Z^{(\lambda)}$, defined as minus logarithm of the fractional approximation to the exact partition function, $Z=\exp(-\bar{F})$, requires solving an optimization problem, which is achieved practically by running a fractional version of one of the standard message-passing algorithm.
+We introduce a fractional variational approximation that interpolates between the classical Tree Re-Weighted (TRW) and Belief Propagation (BP) cases.
+The fractional free energy, $\bar{F}^{(\lambda)} = -\log Z^{(\lambda)}$, defined as the negative logarithm of the fractional approximation to the exact partition function, $Z = \exp(-\bar{F})$, requires solving an optimization problem, which is achieved practically by running a fractional version of one of the standard message-passing algorithms.
+The parameter $\lambda \in [0,1]$ interpolates between the $\lambda = 1$ and $\lambda = 0$ cases, corresponding to BP and TRW, respectively.
+The interpolation technique, particularly our focus on $\lambda_*$, which lies somewhere between $\lambda = 0$ and $\lambda = 1$ and for which $Z^{(\lambda_*)} = Z$, is novel -- to the best of our knowledge, this is the first manuscript where the interpolation technique is discussed.
 Basic definitions, including problem formulation for the Ising models and variational formulation in terms of the node and edge beliefs (proxies for the respective exact marginal probabilities), are given in Section \ref{sec:TechPrel}.
-Assuming that the fractional message-passing algorithm converges we study dependence of the Bethe Free energy on the fractional parameter, $\lambda$, and relation between the exact value of the free energy (minus logarithm of the exact partition function) and the fractional free energy.
-We report the following theoretical results: \begin{itemize} \item We show in Section \ref{sec:free-energy} that $\bar{F}^{(\lambda)}$ is a continuous and monotone function of $\lambda$ (Theorem \ref{th:monotone} proved in Appendix \ref{sec:monotone-proof}) which is also convex in $\lambda$ (Theorem \ref{th:convexity} proved in Appendix \ref{sec:convexity-proof}).
+Assuming that the fractional message-passing algorithm converges, we study the dependence of the fractional free energy on the parameter $\lambda$ and the relationship between the exact value of the free energy (the negative logarithm of the exact partition function) and the fractional free energy.
+We report the following theoretical results: \begin{itemize} \item We show in Section \ref{sec:free-energy} that under some mild asumptions $\bar{F}^{(\lambda)}$ is a continuous and monotone function of $\lambda$ (Theorem \ref{th:monotone} proved in Appendix \ref{sec:monotone-proof}), which is also concave in $\lambda$ (Theorem \ref{th:convexity}).